 If someone else uses your car regularly, has a license and lives at your legal address, you can usually add them as a second driver to your car insurance policy.

-When you add a second driver to your car insurance policy, you both are covered without having to pay for two full-priced policies.
+When you add a second driver to your car insurance policy, your insurance covers you both without having to pay for two full-priced plans.

 If you add a more experienced driver, your rates may decrease, while adding a younger driver can increase your premiums.